Pantheon quarter

 Around the Pantheon you find imposing, elegant, and important monuments.

-The entire area was and it still called "Campo Marzio" in ancient Rome, as it was an area with military facilities.
+The entire area was and is still called "Campo Marzio" in ancient Rome, as it was an area with military facilities.
 It is also called "Foro Boario", as there used to exist a Forum with this name.

 As you walk toward the Spanish Steps, immediately after you step in a large, most scenic square, Piazza Colonna.